The "smell" center of a dog's brain is 40 times larger than yours.

 Puppies are born blind and deaf.

 Newborn dogs are still developing, according to Psychology Today, so their ear canals and eyes are still closed.
 Most puppies open their eyes and respond to noises after about two weeks.
+These are the first things you should train your puppy.

 Dogs have a "sixth sense."

 In a 2010 poll, 67 percent of pet owners reported their pets acting strangely right before a storm, and 43 percent said their pets behaved oddly right before something bad happened.
 The top clues?
 Whining, erratic behavior, or trying to hide in a safe place.
 There are even reports that dogs can sense illnesses, like cancer.
+Check out more superpowers that all dogs have.

 Dogs only have sweat glands in their paws.

 Even though they sweat out through the pads of their paws, their main form of cooling down is panting.
+Pet owners, beware of these signs of heat stroke in dogs.